Motala: History

 When the Göta Canal was built in the early 19th century, Motala became an important town for the trade on the canal.
 The builder of the canal, Baltzar von Platen, has his grave beside it.
 The town received the minor privilege status of köping in 1823, while full city rights were granted as of April 1, 1881.
 With the Swedish municipal reform of 1971, Motala became the seat of Motala Municipality.

 Motala Verkstad is an engineering company specialising in bridge and railway construction equipment.
-In the science fiction novel 20,000 Leagues Under the Sea by Jules Verne, the prow of the submarine Nautilus was built at Motala Verkstad.
+In the 1870 science fiction novel Twenty Thousand Leagues Under the Seas by Jules Verne, the prow of the submarine Nautilus was built at Motala Verkstad.
 Later major Swedish industrial manufacturers such as Electrolux and Luxor had their main factories built in the city.

 In 1963, Tetra Pak installed the first Tetra Brik packaging machine in Motala.

 Climate

 Motala has a temperate climate.
 Lake Vättern provides Motala with slightly cooler summers and milder winters compared to areas of inner Östergötland (±0.5–0.9 C-change compared to the nearby city of Linköping).
 The warmest month is July with an average daily mean temperature at 16.4 C, and an average daytime temperature at 21.6 C. The coldest month is February with an average daily mean at -3.3 C, and an average daytime temperature at +0.1 C. Record temperatures between 1961 and 1990, as registered by Motala Kraftverk weather station, reaches from -26.3 C in February 1985 to 32.6 C in August 1975.
 The most recent data is from Swedish Armed Forces' weather station located approximately 30 km north-east of the city centre.
 Its inland position renders greater diurnal temperature difference.
 In addition the geographic location makes seasonal lag is less visible compared to station located near Vättern.

 Motala generally experiences much rainfall, with the wettest month being August with an average of 71 mm of rain.
 The driest month is March, with an average of 29 mm of rain.